007 MAGAZINE - The World's Foremost James Bond Resource!

 PLAYBOY - YOU ONLY LIVE TWICE illustrated by Daniel Schwartz

 The opening instalment of YOU ONLY LIVE TWICE was accompanied by a superbly detailed illustration depicting James Bond and Tiger Tanaka playing ‘Scissors, paper, stone’ at the Geisha House of Trembling Leaf.
 Spread across three pages, the magazine format cropped the illustration so that only two thirds were visible, with the final panel on the third page.
 The illustration was later shown in full in the July 1967 issue as part of the pictorial accompanying the release of the film version.
-Illustrator Daniel Schwartz (born 1929) was a pioneer in the wider use of quality art by magazines and his works have been exhibited in many major museums.
+Illustrator Daniel Schwartz (1929-2020) was a pioneer in the wider use of quality art by magazines and his works have been exhibited in many major museums.

 Daniel Schwartz